IRTF-PEARG/draft-ip-address-privacy/draft-ip-address-privacy-considerations.md

 ### Privacy Considerations

 A signal should not be required without clear justification, service providers should practice data minimization {{!RFC6973}} wherever possible.
 Requiring excessive signals may be more harmful to user privacy than requiring IP address transparency.
-This section provides a more details analysis of some signals.
+This section provides a more detailed analysis of some signals.

 ADDRESS_ESCROW gives service providers a time period within which they may obtain the client's IP address, but the information-in-escrow is not immediately available.
 Service providers should not gain access to the information in secret.
 A service provider may misuse the information-in-escrow for tracking and privacy-invasion purposes.